PonBrown/odin-recipes/README.md

 # odin-recipes
-A simple recipe website built with only HTML.
+A simple recipe project built with HTML.